 Can Chainsaws Cut Through Metal?

 Yes, chainsaws can cut through metal, but this depends on the type of metal and how thick it is.
-Only powerful chainsaws should be used to cut metal.
-The chain also needs to be reinforced with diamond or carbide tips.
-Overall, it is not a good idea to cut metal with a chainsaw, especially a regular home wood cutting chainsaw.
-Instead, consider another type of metal cutting saw, such as a reciprocating saw or circular saw with metal cutting blades.
+Only large powerful chainsaws should be used to cut metal, and the chain must be reinforced with diamond or carbide tips.

-A regular home-sized chainsaw is not a good option for cutting metal.
+A regular chainsaw is not a good option for cutting metal.
 You should remove all nails or metal from the wood before cutting with one of these chainsaws.
-A regular-sized chainsaw, either electric or gas-powered will not have a powerful enough motor to cut through metal or break nails.
-This could cause serious kickback or a broken chain.
+A regular wood chainsaw, either electric or gas-powered, will not have a powerful enough motor or the right chain to cut through metal or break nails.
+Hitting big pieces of metal could cause serious kickback or a broken chain.

-If you do decide to cut metal with a chainsaw, make sure to have the right-sized chainsaw and a chain that is metallic or diamond reinforced.
+If you do decide to cut through materials with embedded metal with a chainsaw, make sure to have the right-sized chainsaw and a chain that is metallic or diamond reinforced.

 Can Chainsaws Cut Through Plastic?

-Believe it or not, chainsaws perform well when cutting plastic.
-What is needed is a ripping saw chain attached that is designed for cutting plastics such as polyethylene.
+What is needed is a ripping saw chain designed for cutting plastics such as polyethylene.
 These types of chains fit a range of chainsaw bar lengths ranging from 15″ and 25″.
-Of course, you will have to change out your standard wood cutting chain with a ripping saw chain to make cutting plastic safe.
-There is also a specific type of chainsaw that is well designed for cutting plastic, called a pneumatic chain saw.

 Chains that are made for cutting plastic are labelled as “non-melt plastic cutting saw blades” and are often carbide tipped.

 A common issue with cutting plastic is chip-welding, or the melting of the plastic while cutting.
-Special plastic cutting saw blades will have teeth negative hook angles and sizes that minimize blade heat while cutting.
-This will make the cut edge square and smooth.
-The types of plastic these chains can cut include:
+Special plastic cutting saw blades have teeth with negative hook angles and sizes that minimize blade heat while cutting.
+This makes the cut edge square and smooth.

 Can Chainsaws Cut Through Pipe?

-Yes, a certain type of chainsaw can cut through a metal pipe.
-A concrete chain saw can cut through thick metal such as pipe along with concrete.
+A concrete chain saw like this one can cut through most smaller metal pipe along with concrete.
 If the pipe is buried in concrete, underneath concrete, or inside a wall, the concrete chainsaw will be able to cut it.
 Pneumatic concrete chain saws are designed to be able to cut ductile iron which is what underground pipes are made of.